robgaston/osgw/index.md

 - Before you can add layers, you will need to connect your data source as a new "Data Store"

-    - Go to "Data Stores" > "Add a new Store" and follow the instructions for your data source type
+    - Go to "Stores" > "Add a new Store" and follow the instructions for your data source type

     - Once added, you will see a list of layers available on the Data Store and an option to publish